Peas are a cool-weather crop.

 - In the garden, space peas 2 to 3 inches (5-7.5 cm) apart; later thin successful plants to 4 inches (10 cm) apart.

 - Install wire or strong supports between posts for bush varieties.
-Install sturdy poles, wire fence, or a trellis supported by posts for pole varieties.
+Install sturdy poles, a wire fence, or a trellis supported by posts for pole varieties.

 - When sowing peas, put poles, vine nets, wire fencing, or trellis in place for plants to climb.